tangentsoft/pidp8i/doc/cc8-manual.md

 [`printf()`](#printf) and [`fprintf()`](#fprintf).

 **Standard Violations:**

-*   The `x` specifier is supposed to result in lowercase hexadecimal output, but it gives uppercase A-F for the upper 6 hex digits.
-It therefore behaves like `%X` in conforming implementations.

 *   As long as CC8 has no floating-point support, the `a`, `e`, `f`, and `g` format specifiers (and their capitalized variants) cannot be